tandocaileen/studio/src/blueprint.md

   - Create new endorsements, assigning one or more motorcycles to a specific liaison.
   - View all past and present endorsements.
 - **Cash Advances**:
   - View all cash advance requests from all liaisons.
+The view is pre-filtered based on the next action required for their role.
-  - **Approve / Reject** pending CA requests.
+  - **Cashier**: Can bulk-release Check Vouchers for multiple CA requests at once.
-  - Mark CAs as "Check Voucher Released" and later as "CV Received" to track the flow of funds.
+  - **Supervisor/Cashier**: Can bulk-confirm the receipt of Check Vouchers.
 - **Liquidations & Reporting**:
   - View all liquidation submissions from liaisons in a read-only format.
   - Generate and print detailed PDF Liquidation Reports for any cash advance.